virtuoso98/leetcode/README.md

 ## :wrench: Leetcode Questions

 This repository is dedicated to my journey towards doing well in technical interviews.
-I have deleted all the questions I've done previously and I'm starting fresh!
-Currently working on the algorithm study plan from leetcode, but I'm putting a little less prep because I'm transitioning to ML engineering and need to be a little more holistic.
+I have deleted all my previous solutions questions I've done previously and I'm starting fresh for full time employment!
+Currently working on the easy versions of algorithm and SQL study plans from leetcode.
+In future, I should be

+##